 Calling all runners and walkers near and far!
 It’s time to kick off the holiday season with the 23rd Annual Austin Jingle Bell 5K!
 Participate in the holiday festivities that kick off at 8 am including a Chip Timed 5K and a Kids’ Fun Run!
 Experience the family fun with Santa hats, jingle bells, and hanging out with Santa!
 The first 1,000 registrants are guaranteed their newly designed event athletic shirt that wicks away the sweat!
 The top 3 runners in each of the divisions will receive a medal based on their finish!
 All kids 12 and under will receive their very own participation medal!
 Don’t delay and register your family today!

 Austin Pets Alive! is not your average animal shelter.
-They pioneer comprehensive, innovative programs designed to save the animals most at risk for euthanasia.
+We pioneer comprehensive, innovative programs designed to save the animals most at risk for euthanasia.
 Their mission is to promote and provide the resources, education, and programs needed to eliminate the killing of companion animals, and that every shelter animal, in Central Texas and beyond, gets a true chance at the life they deserve.
 Austin Pets Alive! prides themselves on the respect, value, and love they give to each individual animal and balance that with respect they give to pets as a whole group.
 You can help these animals by donating, fostering or adopting!
 Austin Pets Alive! is not the only shelter you can donate to.
 You can also donate to Austin Animal Shelter and Austin Humane Society.

 Austin Police Operation Blue Santa mission is to provide toys and gifts for those in need during the Holiday season.
 They need your help to achieve this goal!
 There are three ways you can donate or volunteer: you can donate gifts that Blue Santa will deliver to children in need, or you can donate financially that helps them run their organization and get gifts to those who need them most, or you can adopt a family.
 They also need your help to wrap gifts!
 Individual, group, or anywhere in-between, your time helps them get a gift in every child’s hands in need during the Christmas season.
 For the first time, Blue Santa will be requesting volunteer help in January to help us clean up and wind down from the holiday season.
 They’d love your help even after the first of the year!